 |CONFERENCE*||FIRST ROUND PICKS|

 *Conference counts are by where teams play currently, not previously

 And finally, the most heralded draft choice — the No. 1 overall pick.
-No college hockey program has produced the top pick more than once.
-In fact, only three collegians have ever gone No. 1 overall.
+Michigan's Owen Power was the first college player selected first overall in 15 years, by the Buffalo Sabres in the 2021 draft.
+He became just the fourth collegian to go No. 1 overall.
 Michigan State's Joe Murphy was the first in 1986.
 It'd be another 14 years before Boston University goalie Rick DiPietro was taken first overall.
-In 2006, Minnesota defender Erik Johnson became the most recent college player to be the first overall pick.
+Then in 2006, Minnesota defender Erik Johnson was selected first by the St. Louis Blues.